Darryl Reynolds

-Early life and high school career
+Early life

-Reynolds was born in Philadelphia, the son of Rabia Sulayman and Darryl Reynolds, Sr. His siblings are Lailah, Malikah, Milan and Cannon.
+Reynolds was born in Philadelphia.
 He attended Lower Merion High School and played AAU Basketball 1st for the Sharon Knights AAU then for Philly Pride.
 Coming into his senior season, his best college offer was Division II Holy Family University, but as the season went on he began to get Division I looks.
 As a senior in 2011–12, he averaged 11.2 points, 8.2 rebounds and 4.2 blocked shots per game, improving those numbers to 15 points, 11 rebounds and 5.3 blocks in the PIAA playoffs.
 He led the Aces to Pennsylvania Class AAAA state championship game and was a first-team All-Central League and first-team All-Main Line selection.
 Reynolds did a postgraduate year at the Worcester Academy, where he led the Hilltoppers to a 21–6 record.
 He signed with Villanova in April 2013 after considering Seton Hall, Utah, and South Carolina, choosing the Wildcats because he liked coach Jay Wright and the style of play.
 Jay Wright began to notice him after Larry Brown pointed him out at a Chester-Lower Merion game when Wright was scouting Rondae Hollis-Jefferson.
 When Markus Kennedy transferred to SMU, Reynolds was given a scholarship offer.